 The experience you offer to your website users will improve or damage your SEO rankings.
 Google likes sites that run fast and without issues.

 Use some online tools to test your website load time and work on the feedback.
 Most of them provide a straightforward explanation of how to fix them.

 The harder your pages load, the bigger your bounce rate will be.
 When there’s a significant bounce rate, search engines will immediately punish your website.

 Optimize Your Website Frequently

-Without optimization, no business can achieve higher performances.
+Without optimization, no business can achieve higher performance.

 Please keep in mind that your competitors are doing their best to improve their websites and offers.
 You ought to do the same in case you wish to stand a chance.